Location: Encino, CA

 Director of Communications

 Every summer, Valley Beth Shalom Day School (VBSDS) went through a very complex process to prepare, sort, mail, collect, track, and file the required student forms that trickled in throughout the summer and first couple months of the school year.
-As families returned information to the school, the office manager spent countless hours sorting through the forms, ensuring their accuracy, and making follow-up phone calls to parents.
+As families returned information to the school, the office manager spent countless hours sorting through the forms, ensuring their completeness and accuracy, and making follow-up phone calls to parents.

-The task “consumed so much time that the three or four school employees responsible for the project would often request the help of recent graduates,” said Amy Fogg Hirschfeld, VBSDS Communications Director.
+The task “consumed so much time that the three or four school employees responsible for the project would often request the help of recent graduates,” said Amy Fogg Hirschfeld, former VBSDS Communications Director.
 Because some forms went to only select students and others to the entire student population, careful attention was required to ensure that each mailing was in order.

 Amy Fogg Hirschfeld

-“The biggest asset for us is visibility over who is complete, and who still has forms outstanding,” said Hirschfeld, also noting the reduction in printing, elimination of costly summer mailings, and time saved in collecting and tracking down missing information.
+“The biggest asset for us is visibility over who’s complete, and who still has forms outstanding,” said Hirschfeld, also noting the reduction in printing, elimination of costly summer mailings, and time saved in collecting and tracking down missing information.
 “The nurse can take care of kids now because she has more time to just be the nurse,” Hirschfeld stated.

 Amy Fogg Hirschfeld